-Hubs picked up this harp back chair for only $5 when he was picking up a sewing machine for his new sewing machine repair hobby.
+Hubs purchased this harp back chair for me on a whim when he was picking up a sewing machine for his new sewing machine repair hobby.
 I don’t think he realized that we were in for another wooden chair repair.
 Undoubtedly, he was too awestruck by the ugliness of the fabric to notice!
 But I would’ve bought it too!
 It has beautiful lines and that harp detail!
 Continue reading

 Looking for a fun and interesting way to display a Christmas poinsettia?
 This poinsettia Christmas decor project is it!
 Continue reading

 When we found this painted rocking chair, it happened to be on a day with hit the jackpot of curb side chairs.
 Continue reading

 Today’s post is all about a technique we developed to get a really interesting faux barnyard look for a fraction of the cost.
 It took us two tries until we were satisfied with the outcome; this post documents our perfected version.
 We created faux barnboard for our phone booth planter and shelf (shown at the end), but you could use it in any project where you want that rustic touch!
 Continue reading